mat-s/100-days-of-code/r1-log.md

 ### Day 11: October 25, 2019
 **Today's Progress**: Today I continued to read "Eloquent Javascript" to find my starting point to learn new stuff.
 I read basic stuff about Bindings, Scopes, Nested Scopes, Closures and Recursions

+### Day 12: October 26, 2019
+**Today's Progress**: I continued to read "Eloquent Javascript" to find my starting point to learn new stuff.
+I read basic stuff about Functions, Arrays and Objects